harini-udeshika/online-library-system/README.md

-# 📚 Library Management System - REST API
+# 📚 Library Management System

 This project is a **Spring Boot REST API** for managing a library system, where users can: